 How do ICHRA classes work?

 First, let’s examine employee classes in general.
-Employee classes are a way of separating employees into groups by legitimate job-based criteria.
+Employee classes are a way of separating eligible participants into groups by legitimate job-based criteria.

 For example, your organization might be most concerned about hiring and keeping full-time employees.
-In this case, your benefits budget would be used most effectively if you decided to offer your ICHRA only to employees in the “full-time” class.
+In this case, your health benefits budget would be used most effectively if you decided to offer your ICHRA only to eligible employees in the “full-time” class.

 Or, as is the case with many businesses now, your organization may be fully remote.
 This means you might have employees in another state where health benefits are more expensive.

 Which employee classes are available with an ICHRA?

 - Full-time employees: Employers can choose whether they define “full-time employment” as averaging 30 hours or more a week, or as averaging 40 hours or more a week.

 - Part-time employees: Employers can choose whether to define “part-time employment” as averaging under 40 hours a week or as averaging under 30 hours a week.

 - Seasonal employees: This type of employee is hired into a position on a short-term basis.

 - Temporary employees of staffing firms: These employees provide temporary services for the organization, but are formally employed through a staffing firm.